The Only 4 Vegetables That Start With J In The World!

 The Only 4 Vegetables That Start With J!

-Are you ready to learn the names of vegetables that start with J?
+Are you ready to learn the names of vegetables that start with J (or do you want to go alphabetically, and tackle veg that start with i first?)?
 Read all about them here, with fun facts including their health benefits and origins!

 Jalapeno peppers are a type of hot pepper that originate from Mexico, though they are popularly eaten across South America and central america too.
 They range in flavor from mild to spicy.
 Did you know chipotle are dried and smoked jalapeño peppers?
 Jalapenos are a main ingredient in Mexican cuisine, but you can find them in most grocery stores across the USA and UK.